-AAc = annual cost

-PV = total cost or benefit in the present

-i = discount rate
+AAc = annual cost n = useful life of the project in years PV = total cost or benefit in the present i = discount rate

 To calculate costs accurately, it is necessary to have an assumption of the life expectancy of a project.
 Table 6.19 lists the standard assumptions to be used to estimate project life for purposes of alternative evaluation.